Configuring logging and monitoring

 Before you disable Stackdriver, see the support page for details about how this affects Google Cloud Support's SLAs.

-To disable Stackdriver for GKE on Bare Metal:
+To disable Stackdriver for Google Distributed Cloud:

 kubectl -n kube-system delete stackdrivers stackdriver